 The EPO is an equal opportunities employer.
-We also provide our staff with the chance to build stable long-term careers, and offer one of the most comprehensive and family-friendly benefits packages in Europe.
+We also provide our staff with the chance to build long-term careers, and offer one of the most comprehensive and family-friendly benefits packages in Europe.

 EPO pay comprises a competitive basic salary which may be supplemented by various allowances depending on the employee's individual circumstances and family situation.
 Salaries and allowances are covered by the EPO's internal tax system and exempt from national income tax.